 The secondary typeface used is Hanken Grotesk by Hanken Design Co.

-“We chose Güggeli to express a playful and different look for the brand.
-The typeface frames the art beautifully, while remaining playful and recognizable at the same time,” Camilla and Anne explained.
+“We chose Güggeli to express a playful and different look for the brand,” Camilla and Anne explained.

 Interested to see more?
 Check out these Dance/Music Business Cards to get inspired.
 (Feel free to use our Search tool to find more business cards of your choice.)